[ Page 4 ]

 performers making their debut on the Theatre Guild stage.

-kid with an unfortunate name," says Emily of her character
+a kid with an unfortunate name," says Emily of her character

 Hairytoes.
 "Basically I meet the dragon and I think he's pretty